cBournhonesque/lightyear/NOTES.md

         C2 is updated to tick 14.
 When we receive action13, we apply it for C1, and apply the buffered update for C1 so we bring it 14 immediately
-        (so that all update ticks are consistent, important for interpolation/prediction) -> we still know for each component at which tick we are, but we could be at a state never reached by the server
+        (so that all update ticks are consistent, important for interpolation/prediction) -> we still know for each component at which tick we are, but we could be at a state never reached by the server -> can't, because some components could depend on actions (for example could reference an entity that doesn't exist)
       - option 2: we apply it for all components, spawning those that don't exist.
         C2 is updated to tick 14, C1 is spawned and set to tick 14.
         -> problem, could get some inconsistency in the entity's archetype.
 When we receive action13, we don't apply it for C1 (since it exists)